chisty/asp.net-web-api-articles/message-handlers-and-filters.md

 # Message Handlers and Filters

-In this chapter, we will cover:
+In this article, we will cover:

 *	Exploring the Message Handler Mechanism
 *	Creating Custom Message handlers